 Altice USA is giving all of its existing Optimum and Suddenlink HBO and HBO Now subscribers immediate access to HBO Max and its expanded programming at no extra cost.
 Other Altice customers are able to purchase HBO Max directly from the company as part of a cable TV package, as an add-on to a video package, or as a standalone streaming service available to internet-only customers.

 HBO Max is also available to many independent cable and broadband companies through an agreement with NCTC.
 Existing HBO customers of those participating NCTC companies get access to HBO Max for free, while other customers can purchase HBO Max directly through their cable or broadband provider.
 For a full list of NCTC’s member companies, visit NCTC.

-If you’re a console gamer, HBO Max is available on PlayStation 4 and Xbox One or Series X gaming systems.
+If you’re a console gamer, HBO Max is available on PlayStation 4, PlayStation 5, and Xbox One or Series X gaming systems.
 PlayStation users in the U.S. who subscribe to HBO Max may download the HBO Max app via the PlayStation Store.
 Xbox One or Series X users who subscribe to HBO Max are also able to access the HBO Max app on existing consoles and via the Microsoft Store.
-HBO Max is not currently available on PlayStation 5, however.

 Finally, HBO Max is offered on select Samsung TVs.
 Owners of Samsung smart TV models made from 2016 onward are able to download and purchase HBO Max directly on their TVs.